Craving Some Creativity

 • Blackberry Sangria

-• Frozen Watermelon Margaritas
+• Blueberry Margaritas

 • Royal Apple Cocktail

-Frequently asked questions:
+Frequently asked questions

-How can I adjust the sweetness in Sangria?
+How can I adjust the sweetness?

 There are a few ways to adjust the sweetness to your personal preference.
 Firstly, the wine you choose will change how sweet or dry the sangria will turn out.
-If you prefer a sweet tasting sangria, then Moscato, Riesling, or White Zinfandel are a few options.
+If you prefer a sweet-tasting sangria, then Moscato, Riesling, or White Zinfandel are a few options.
 If you prefer a lighter, less sweet flavor, then Pinot Grigio, Sauvignon Blanc, or a Chardonnay are some good choices.
+You can also reduce the amount of sugar in the strawberry syrup or substitute sparkling water for the Ginger Ale.

-This sangria is such a beautiful cocktail.
 Fancy it up even more with slices of lime cut into wheels, whole or sliced strawberries, or go wild and do both!

 How long does sangria last?